MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 [!INCLUDE [consolidated-sku](./includes/consolidated-sku.md)]

-Power Query offers a broad set of connectors to ingest data, most of which are supported by Dynamics 365 Customer Insights.
+[Power Query](/power-query/power-query-what-is-power-query) offers a variety of connectors to ingest data, most of which are supported by Dynamics 365 Customer Insights.
 In the [Power Query connector reference](/power-query/connectors/), connectors with a checkmark in the **Customer Insights (Dataflows)** column you can use to import data to Customer Insights.
 Review the documentation of a specific connector to learn more about its prerequisites, [query limitations](/power-query/power-query-online-limits), and other details.

 To securely connect data in a private network, Power Query supports the use of [virtual network data gateways (preview)](/data-integration/vnet/data-gateway-power-platform-dataflows).